 How are my water rates struck?

 Water rate charges are based on forecast expenditure in the period needed to maintain and supply water to the District.
 These costs are split between fixed costs and variable costs.

 Fixed costs are those incurred by Council before users turn on the tap.
 They include staff-related costs (staff time spent on scheduled maintenance and monitoring), interest, depreciation on water assets and costs associated with making the water system available as a service to the public.
 Council recovers fixed costs via a connection charge which is the same for all users district-wide ($382.10 +GST in 2018).

 Variable costs include costs such as maintenance to the water system and treatment processes.
 Variable costs increase as water consumption increases.
-Water is charged per cubic meter (1000 litres).
-Council recovers variable costs via a consumption (metered) charge ($1.13 +GST per cubic meter of water).
+Water is charged per cubic metre (1000 litres).
+Council recovers variable costs via a consumption (metered) charge ($1.13 +GST per cubic metre of water).
 So the more water you use, the more you pay.
 Matching fixed costs to the connection charge and matching variable costs to the consumption charge enables Council to recover the costs of delivering the service.

 What’s the difference between the water rate and the metered rate?